This feature is accessible from the More Effects dialog.

 Tip

-For a quick, dithered monochrome image or selection, use the Reduce to Monochrome (Dithered) item of the or menu.
-The item is only displayed in the menubar if you use one of the selection tools.
-Additionally you can reach this action from the context menu opened with a mouse button click in the image area.
+For a quick, dithered monochrome image or selection, use the Reduce to Monochrome (Dithered) item of the Image or Selection menu.
+The Selection item is only displayed in the menubar if you use one of the selection tools.
+Additionally you can reach this action from the context menu opened with a right mouse button click in the image area.

 Note